ometman/awesome-books/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [Microverse](https://www.microverse.org/) for this project & project guidelines.
+I would like to thank especially [Microverse](https://www.microverse.org/) for inspiring this project & project guidelines.
+Thanks also to Porag, a fellow student at Microverse and my once coding partner on this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>